Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-The bar exam is notoriously difficult in most states.
-While you ostensibly gain all the knowledge and skills you require to pass the exam in law school, this is generally not the case, and a solid prep course will be necessary to help you prepare for the exam.
+Although in theory you should have gained all the knowledge and skills you need to pass the bar exam in law school, given the notorious difficulty of the bar, you’re almost certainly going to need a solid review course to prep for the exam.
 But with so many bar review courses costing an arm and a leg, you may be wondering if a cheaper course like Smart Bar Prep is effective enough to get the job done.
 In this guide, we cover just that topic, and provide a firsthand review of Smart Bar Prep’s course in detail, including its pricing, quality of prep materials, and more.

 Smart Bar Prep offers different plans and pricing for each of the different states.
 When you first sign up for your plan, you’ll need to first choose the state in which you will be taking the bar.
 This will determine your plan and pricing options.

 For states that use the Uniform Bar Examination (UBE), Smart Bar Prep has 4 course offerings with different levels of prep features, and each is priced between approximately $125 and $400.